-including the Audiovisual Media Services Directive and its predecessor, the Television without Frontiers Directive; the MEDIA programme; and other initiatives, such as those aimed at Content Online and Media Pluralism;
+predecessor, the Television without Frontiers Directive; the MEDIA programme; and other initiatives, such as those aimed at Content Online and Media Pluralism;

-(7) Information society and research:

-including Information Society; eContentplus; eTEN (Trans-European Telecommunications Networks) programme; the 6th and 7th Framework programmes for research and development;
+- (vii) Information society and research: including Information Society; eContentplus; eTEN (Trans-European Telecommunications Networks) programme; the 6th and 7th Framework programmes for research and development; - (viii) Competition policy: including antitrust policy; merger control and control of state aid; - (ix) Internal market:

-(8) Competition policy:

-including antitrust policy; merger control and control of state aid;

-(9) Internal market:

-very notable here the initiatives regarding harmonisation of intellectual property rights protection, in particular of copyright and related rights;
+very notable here are the initiatives regarding harmonisation of intellectual property rights protection, in particular of copyright and related rights; and (lastly and perhaps a bit surprisingly)

-(10) Maritime policy.
+(x) Maritime policy.

-It is evident by the sheer listing of these activities and programmes that they are extremely miscellaneous, very different from one another in terms of structure, stakeholders, impact and Community's involvement.
-It is also clear that some of these activities are more central to the pursued goal of cultural diversity, while others are more marginal in their effect and relation to this objective.
-While one could argue that this is very much in line with the idea of mainstreaming culture in all EU's activities (as articulated in Article 167(4) and as specified in the European Agenda for Culture in a Globalising World), it also raises important questions of good governance, i.e. of coordination, efficiency and efficacy within this overall system.
+It is evident from simply listing these activities and programmes that they are extremely miscellaneous, very different from one another in terms of structure, stakeholders, impact and the Community's involvement.
+It is also clear that some of these activities are more central to the pursued goal of cultural diversity, while others are marginal in their effect and relation to this objective.
+While one could argue that this is very much in line with the idea of mainstreaming culture in all the EU's activities (as articulated in Article 167(4) TFEU and as specified in the European Agenda for Culture in a Globalising World), it also raises important questions of good governance, i.e. of coordination, efficiency and efficacy within this overall system.

-One also needs to acknowledge the often dynamic, fluid character of all these policy frames.
-Depending on the evolving (economic, social and political) circumstances, for instance, as the CAP may lose in importance as to its contribution to cultural diversity, media literacy can substantially gain gravity.
-It could also be that as the exogenous environment changes, for instance in the sense of changing habits and needs of consumers and citizens with regard to digital media consumption, themes that have previously appeared "foreign" (e.g. because of their too technical nature) to the topic of protecting and cultural diversity, such as ensuring interoperability of hardware, software and content access systems, suddenly come to the fore and demand attention and possibly regulatory intervention.
+One equally needs to acknowledge the often dynamic, fluid character of all these policy frames.
+Depending on the evolving (economic, social and political) circumstances, for instance, as CAP may lose in importance as to its contribution to cultural diversity, media literacy can substantially gain in significance.
+It could also be that as the exogenous environment changes, for instance in the sense of changing habits and needs of consumers and citizens with regard to digital media consumption, themes that have previously appeared "foreign" (e.g. because of their too technical nature) to the topic of protecting cultural diversity, such as ensuring interoperability of hardware, software and content access systems, suddenly come to the fore and demand attention and possibly regulatory intervention.

-Against the canvas of these diverse measures applied in multiple fields of governance (some of which have been put in place long before the concept of cultural diversity gained prominence as a legitimate regulatory objective and before its explicit formulation as such through the UNESCO Convention), one needs to acknowledge the contemporary position of the Commission towards culture.
-As already noted, this has been articulated by the Commission in its Communication on "A European Agenda for Culture in a Globalising World", 21 which is indeed the first comprehensive policy document on culture at the EU level.
-The UNESCO Convention is fully integrated in the European Agenda for Culture, which pursues three shared strategic objectives:
+Against the canvas of these diverse measures applied in multiple fields of governance (some of which were put in place long before the concept of cultural diversity gained prominence as a legitimate regulatory objective and before its explicit formulation as such through the UNESCO Convention), one needs to acknowledge the contemporary position of the Commission towards culture.
+As noted above, this has been articulated by the Commission in its Communication on "A European Agenda for Culture in a Globalising World", 27 which is indeed the first comprehensive policy document on culture at the EU level.
+The UNESCO Convention is fully integrated into the European Agenda for Culture, which pursues three shared strategic objectives: